Karnataka: 11 MLAs of ruling coalition resign, Congress-JD(S) government in crisis

 Despite being the single-largest party with 105 members, the BJP had been unable to form the government in May 2018 after the Congress and the JD(S) stitched a post-poll alliance.

-Congress MLA Ramesh Jarkiholi had also submitted his resignation earlier this week, but it was not accepted as he reportedly sent it by fax.
-He is one of the 11 MLAs who submitted their resignations at the Speaker’s office on Saturday.

-Deputy Chief Minister G Parameshwara and minister DK Shivakumar will hold an emergency meeting later in the day, according to ANI.
-Chief Minister HD Kumaraswamy is abroad and will reportedly return on Sunday.
-Karnataka Congress President Dinesh Gundu Rao is also abroad.

 In the past year, leaders from both the Congress and JD(S) have expressed their dissatisfaction at the way the coalition has functioned.
+In the Lok Sabha elections in April, the coalition won just two out of 28 seats in the state, while the BJP and an independent candidate it had supported won the rest.

 Bharatiya Janata Party leader DV Sadananda Gowda told ANI that if the governor invites the party to form government, they are ready to do so as the single-largest party and BS Yeddyurappa will be the chief minister.